hashicorp/vault/website/source/docs/configuration/storage/oci-object-storage.html.md

 # OCI ObjectStorage Storage Backend

-The OCI ObjectStorage backend is used to persist Vault's data in OCI object storage, an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.
+The OCI ObjectStorage backend is used to persist Vault's data in OCI object storage.

 - **High Availability** – the OCI ObjectStorage backend supports high availability.